He Qing

 Last FilmBeyond the Clouds (2023)

-OverviewHe Qing began her career in the Chinese film and television industry with her debut in 1985.
-She gained recognition for her role as Lingji Bodhisattva in the iconic TV series Journey to the West, where her performance left a lasting impression despite its brevity.
-Over the years, she became well-known for her roles in adaptations of China's four great classical novels.
-Although her film appearances were fewer in comparison to her television work, her classical beauty and artistic talent made her a beloved figure in the industry throughout her career.
+OverviewHe Qing began her career in the Chinese film and television industry in 1983.
+She gained recognition for her role as Lingji Bodhisattva in the iconic TV series Journey to the West, where her performance left a lasting impression despite its brief appearance.
+Over the years, she became well-known for her roles in adaptations of China's four great classical novels, including Dream of the Red Chamber (1988), Romance of the Three Kingdoms (1993), and Water Margin (1996).
+Her classical beauty and artistic talent made her a beloved figure in the industry throughout her career.

 Some Lesser Known Facts